aleksplast/HashTable/README.md

 ## Experiment explanation

 First of all, let's set out experiment conditions.
-As stated earlier, we will use text of Hamlet, written by William Shakespear to load the hashtable.
-Capacity of the hashtable will be 1000 baskets.
-Each word will be searched 10000 times.
-Using `callgrind` we will find hot spots of our programm.
-Programm will be compiled with `-O3` flag.
+As stated earlier, we used text of Hamlet, written by William Shakespear to load the hashtable.
+Capacity of the hashtable would 1000 baskets.
+Each word would be searched 10000 times.
+Using `callgrind` we found hot spots of our programm.
+Programm would be compiled with `-O3` flag.

 ## Base version

 Before starting, let's take a look at a base variant of our programm.

 <details>
-<summary> Callgrind layout for base version </summary>
+<summary> Callgrind data for base version </summary>
 <img alilgn = "center" src = "https://user-images.githubusercontent.com/111467660/233328188-d00ee97e-9390-4815-ad5d-2161c0f941a6.png">
 </details>